Weather Underground (album)

-Weather Underground is the second and final album by the Scottish indie rock band Geneva, released in 2000 on Nude Records.
+Weather Underground is the second and final album by the Scottish band Geneva, released in 2000 on Nude Records.
 "Dollars in the Heavens" peaked at No. 59 on the UK Singles Chart.

 Critical reception

 Exclaim! wrote that the band's "sweeping pop tracks can definitely push all the right buttons, and singer Andrew Montgomery's voice swells to heights that would make the Castrato opera singers wince."

 Track listing

 All songs written by Andrew Montgomery and Stuart Evans, except where noted.